 In this study, we analyzed the behavioral changes induced by P. laevis in G. pulex, for the first time during the whole ontogeny of parasites.
+Two anti-predatory behaviors, namely the intensity of host refuge use and the host activity, were measured after experimental infections (Poulin & Maure, 2015) and under two conditions: with or without predation threat.
 Three main questions were addressed: (i) is the protective manipulation present during early acanthella stages of parasite’s larval development? (ii) is this manipulation condition(predator)-dependent during the whole larval ontogeny? (iii) are these two different anti-predatory behaviors affected in the same way by P. laevis during its ontogeny?
-Both the intensity of host refuge use and the host activity were measured after experimental infections and under two conditions: with or without predation threat.

 Material and Methods